+3.1.1 Pre-Riding

-3.1.1 4.
-Except as allowed for a parade lap, riders may not practice riding on the adult course five (5) days leading up to and on the day of the race.
+Pre-riding is prohibited with the exception allowed for a parade lap, or promoter members flagging the course.
+Riders may not practice riding on the adult course five (5) days leading up to and on the day of the race.
 Penalty up to DSQ based on the competition committee's discretion.
+Any concerns/complaints related to individuals pre-riding must be brought to the attention of the amsa off road competition committee as soon as possible but no later than directly following the riders meeting.
+All concerns/penalties/disqualifications will be levied at that time prior to the start of the race.